Guillermo Amor: Club

-Born in Benidorm, Alicante, Valencian Community, Amor was a product of FC Barcelona's youth academy, and made his first-team debut in the 1988–89 season under Johan Cruyff, going on to become one of the Catalan team's most influential players as they achieved four consecutive La Liga titles and the 1991–92 European Cup (he did not play in the final against UC Sampdoria, however, after being booked in the last group stage match with S.L.
-Benfica).
+Born in Benidorm, Alicante, Valencian Community, Amor was a product of Barcelona's youth academy, and made his first-team debut in the 1988–89 season under Johan Cruyff, going on to become one of the Catalan team's most influential players as they achieved four consecutive La Liga titles and the 1991–92 European Cup (he did not play in the final against Sampdoria, however, after being booked in the last group stage match with Benfica).
 In 1993–94, as the club conquered the last of a successive four leagues, he appeared in all games except one, scoring a career-best eight goals.
 Additionally, on 5 April 1990, he opened the scoring in the Copa del Rey final against Real Madrid, helping to a 2–0 win at the Mestalla Stadium.

 Amor left Barça at the end of the 1997–98 campaign, with another national championship won, deemed surplus to requirements by new manager Louis van Gaal as longtime teammate Albert Ferrer, having played 421 matches overall only behind club greats Xavi, Migueli and Carles Rexach.
-He subsequently had his first abroad experience, appearing sparingly for Serie A side ACF Fiorentina over two years and then returning to Spain with Villarreal CF as the latter had just returned to the top division.
+He subsequently had his first abroad experience, appearing sparingly for Serie A side Fiorentina over two years and then returning to Spain with Villarreal as the latter had just returned to the top division.

 Amor retired from football after a short spell with Scotland's Livingston, for which he signed in January 2003, making his debut on the 28th in a 3–1 away victory over Partick Thistle.
 The Livi Lions eventually narrowly avoided relegation from the Premier League.